José Martí Friends Park

 About the Location

-What makes José Martí Friends Park particularly intriguing is its legal status.
-In 1956, the land was donated to the Cuban government, making it officially Cuban territory within the United States.
-This donation occurred three years before the Cuban Revolution, and the park has remained under Cuban ownership ever since.
+Here's where things get really interesting.
+In 1956, this plot of land was donated to the Cuban government, making it *officially* Cuban territory within the United States.
+Yes, you read that right - when you step into this park, you're technically standing on Cuban soil!
+This all happened three years before the Cuban Revolution, and despite the complicated history between the US and Cuba since then, the park has remained under Cuban ownership.

 All Features & Facilities